geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " ' Might seem the magic girdle she possest.'*

 " Think me not vain, sweet maids, for lingering here
-" On words like these, the speaker made them dear !
+" On words like these, the speaker made them dear!
 850 " Too swift the moments wing'd their airy flight,
 " And put a period to that festive night; u Ne'er with such pleasure have I hail'd the morn,